David-Chazoule/Crowdfunding-product/README.md

 - `src/`: Contains the source code for the application.
 - `components/`: Reusable React components.
-- `Styles/`: Sass files for styling and font.
+- `Styles/`: Sass files for styling , images and font.
-- `assets`: Contains images and icone.
-- `data`: Contains data for navbar.